The Third Alarm (1922 film): Development

 While standing on a street corner in downtown Los Angeles, Emory Johnson and his mother watched the annual Elk 's parade.
 Apart from the parade, the pair was struck by the appearance of the LAPD 's fire horses.
 This parade would be the fire horse's last appearance in public.
 The horses had all been replaced by motorized vehicles.
 All were retired from service and put out to pasture.
-But to the Johnson's, the fire horses represented a small part of a broader canvas.
+But the fire horses represented a small part of a broader canvas to the Johnsons.

 It occurred to them; the horses symbolized a changing of the guard.
 The idea for a motion picture took root.